jwnwilson/hexrepo/README.md

 # To Do

 - Setup backend
+    - create better cli tools for the following
     - Setup re-usable lib
     - Setup easy lib development
     - Setup lib deployment to infra